SBUplakankus/Bobr_Ltd_Unltd_Greedy_Algorithms/docs/contrib.md

 I have done a lot of teaching work, voluntary and paid in my free time the last few years, so the idea of coming up with a presentation as part of a college project was really cool and something I enjoyed very much.
 I would love to do more stuff like this in the future as to teach someone about something, you yourself have to know mostly everything about it.

 ### Fuhad
 This project pushed me to learn about Greedy Algorithms.
 Developing the Coin Change example taught me to balance simplicity with educational value.
-I focused on core greedy principles while  showing the algorithm's limitations.
+I focused on core greedy principles while obeying the algorithm's limitations.

 Integrating my code required mastering the project's structure, which I achieved by studying my teammates' work.
 This experience highlighted that effective teaching relies on clear examples, not just complex code.
 I appreciate my group mates Seán and Nikita for their collaboration and hardwork as this project would not have been near this quality without them.